 Poster: Giraffe in Downtown Las Vegas

 This annual event creates awareness, raises support and sheds light on the challenges giraffe face in the wild.
 Only 100,000 giraffe remain in the wild.
-The time to act is right now.
+The time to act is now.

 Zoos, schools, NGOs, governments, institutions, companies and conservation organizations around the world are hosting events on June 21 every year to raise awareness and support for giraffe in the wild.
 Check out who else is celebrating.